adolincauthon/tozny/README.md

 ### Rock, paper, scissors

 For this app I wanted to highlight that I have a skillset that is not limited to front end development.
 I created a a node/express app and deployed it using render.
+I did use the free tier so apologies for the slow loading times.
 I utilized the ToznySDK to handle the encryption and storing the round results.
 In order to play do the following:

 1. go to https://tozny-rps.onrender.com/
 2. Select either Bruce or Alicia